ssantee/fast-page/README.md

 - Multiple environments (dev, prod)
 - DNS configurations for all of the above

+## AWS Accounts
+This project assumes a multi-account setup.
+Eg:

+- Management Account
+  - Development Account
+  - Production Account

 ## Configuration
 Examine the directory `/config` for the example configuration file.
 This file should be customized and renamed to `config.json` before attempting to `cdk synth` or `cdk deploy`.

+### configBucketName

 Because the configuration file contains sensitive information, it is not checked into source control.
-It should be stored in a bucket in the management account.
-The pipeline will download the configuration file from the bucket before deploying the stack. `config.configBucketName` should be set to the name of the bucket where the live configuration file is stored.
+It should be stored in a bucket in the management account. `config.configBucketName` should be set to the name of the bucket where the live configuration file is stored.
+The pipeline will download the configuration file from the bucket before synth/deploy.

+The config bucket permissions must allow read access from codebuild.amazonaws.com service principal from the management account.

+### environments

+The environments section of the configuration file should be customized to match the desired environment names, account numbers, etc.

+The app uses SSM parameters to allow access to cdk-generated values between the CDK stacks.
+The `parameterNames` section of the config allows customization of the names of the SSM parameters.

+#### pipelineRequiresApproval

+When `true`, the pipeline will pause at the manual approval stage.
+When `false`, the pipeline will proceed without manual intervention.

 ## DNS
-Hosted zone for primary domain lives in the management account.
+The hosted zone for primary domain lives in the management account.

+This project assumes the root domain HZ exists in the management account.

-Child accounts each have a hosted zone for their subdomain.
+Child accounts each have a hosted zone for their subdomains.

-## CDK

 ## Docker
 Services in this project are containerized lambdas.
 The Dockerfile for each service is located in the service's directory.

-On `cdk deploy`, the Dockerfile is built and pushed to ECR in the admin account?.
+On `cdk deploy`, the Dockerfile is built and pushed to ECR.
 Use this command to log docker into ecr: `aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <AccountNumber>.dkr.ecr.us-east-1.amazonaws.com`

 The admin site is an ECS service.
 The dockerfile is located in the `src/ui/admin` directory.